 Historical Background.
-Morningside College was founded in 1894 by the Methodist Episcopal Church as a private, four year, coeducational, liberal arts institution.
+Morningside University was founded in 1894 by the Methodist Episcopal Church as a private, four year, coeducational, liberal arts institution.
 It maintains its affiliation with the United Methodist Church.

 Academic Year.
-The College operates on a two semester system with sessions from late August to December and January to May.
-In addition, some graduate courses are offered throughout the summer.
+The University operates on a two-semester system with sessions from late August to December and January to May.
+Graduate courses are also offered throughout the summer in June and July.